Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Algiers

-See "Final Fate" below
+Sunk - See "Final Fate" below

-Akabahra is listed in the U.K.-Norway Convoy ON 19 in the middle of March-1940, and is said to have returned to the U.K. at the end of that month with Convoy HN 23A.
-(Note that she's also mentioned in the Advance Sailing Telegram for Convoy HN 22, but obvisously did not sail in this convoy).
-Early in Apr., just before the German invasion of Norway, she's listed in Convoy HN 25 from Norway.
+A. Hague has included Akabahra in the U.K.-Norway Convoy ON 19 in the middle of March-1940, and she's said to have returned to the U.K. at the end of that month with Convoy HN 23A (Commodore in Regin).
+She's also mentioned in the Advance Sailing Telegram for Convoy HN 22, but obvisously did not sail in this convoy (ships in the 2 convoys HN 23A and HN 22 appear to be listed on one and the same document), and I'm not entirely sure if she could have been in HN 23A either; just before the German invasion of Norway, she's listed in Convoy HN 25, departing Bergen on Apr.
+7 - see also Page 1 of the archive documents.

 It was not uncommon for Norwegian ships to be treated with distrust and suspicion after the German invasion of Norway on Apr.
 9-1940, resulting in quite a few of them being forced into French or British ports, and even put under armed guard for a while.
 This is also said to have happened to Akabahra shortly after she had been to Gibraltar where she's said to have arrived on Apr.
 10, but I'm wondering if this date is an error, if indeed this piece of information is correct at all(?).
 En route to Curaçao she was stopped by the French cruiser Jeanne D'Arc and with a prize crew on board ordered to Martinique where there were already several other Norwegian ships.
 She subsequently went to Trinidad and was not freed until a couple of weeks later.
 Captain at that time was Alf M. Mathiesen.
-"Nortraships flåte" states that she managed to get out of Norway on May 5-1940 and arrived Kirkwall on May 8, carrying 9 British soldiers who had kept themselves hidden in a cabin near Florø.
-Note that there are some gaps in her voyages, from the time she arrived Methil on Apr.
-12-1940 with Convoy HN 25 until she left Methil at the end of July-1940.
-The document from the National Archives also has some gaps (see Page 1), from Apr.
-7 to May 8-1940, and from May 10 to July 14.
+According to "Nortraships flåte", she managed to get out of Norway on May 5-1940 and arrived Kirkwall on May 8, carrying 9 British soldiers who had kept themselves hidden in a cabin near Florø.
+Page 1 agrees that she arrived Kirkwall on May 8, having started out from Gulenfjord, so it looks like she had gone back to Norway again after the voyage with HN 25(?).
+It'll be noticed that there are some gaps in A. Hague's Voyage Record, from the time she arrived Methil on Apr.
+12-1940 with Convoy HN 25 until she left Methil at the end of July.
+The archive document also has some gaps, from Apr.
+7 to May 8, and from May 10 to July 14.
 Could the voyages to Gibraltar and Trinidad have taken place in one of these time periods?
-(However, it seems odd that she would go to occupied Norway after she had been to Trinidad).
+It seems odd, however, that she would go to occupied Norway after she had been to Trinidad, unless she went to the north of the country before that part had capitulated(?).

 Final Fate - 1943:

 All 25 survived and were picked up by the escort vessel HMS Bicester (S.W.F.B.
-Bennets) which also picked up some of the survivors from the British Benalbanach, a victim of the same attack with great loss of life (follow the link to KMS 6 for details).
+Bennets), which also picked up some of the survivors from the British Benalbanach, a victim of the same attack with great loss of life (follow the link to KMS 6 for details).
 They were landed in Bone on Jan.
 8.

 According to a personal story I've found, the survivors were placed in a military camp for a few days (location not named) before being sent "across the mountains" by train to Algiers, where they were given lodgings at a school.
 They were later sent to England.